Sidc1991/Machine-Learning-Pre-Requisites/README.md

 ## Optimization

 A more advanced mathematical topic.
 Numerical optimization underpins most of the algorithms try to solve the cost function problem in ML.
-This repository contains book on Numerical Optimization by Nocedal and wright.
+This repository contains book on Numerical Optimization by Nocedal and Wright.
 It is also worth checking Stephen Boyd's excellent Stanford course on [convex optimization.](http://web.stanford.edu/class/ee364a/)

 The youtube playlist for this course can be found [here.](https://www.youtube.com/playlist?list=PL3940DD956CDF0622)